tsdh/sotesola2012/README.md

 model querying and transformation library for TGraphs and EMF models written in Clojure.

+### Kemerer and Chidamber Complexity Metrics

 For every class in each syntax graph, all six **Kemerer and Chidamber complexity metrics** are calculated.
+Those metrics are:

+1. *Depth Of Inheritance Tree (DIT)*: Computes the maximum number of superclasses (or super-interfaces) until reaching `java.lang.Object`.
+This metric is also computed for interfaces here.

+2. *Coupling Between Objects (CBO)*: Computes the number of classes coupled to a given class.
+A class C is coupled to a given class G if G accesses fields of C or calls methods of C.

+3. *Weighted Methods Per Class (WMC)*: Computes the sum of all method complexities of a class.
+As method complexity metric I use the cyclomatic complexity.

+4. *Number Of Children (NOC)*: Computes the number of immediate subclasses of a given class.
+This metric is also computed for interfaces here, where the value is the number of immediate sub-interfaces.

+5. *Response For A Class (RFC)*: Computes the number of methods that might be called in response to a received message, that is, the number of all methods defined in that class, all inherited methods, plus all methods that are called by own or inherited methods.

+6. *Lack Of Cohesion In Object Methods (LCOM)*: Pair-wise checks if two methods of a given class access disjoint sets of own fields.
+The metric value is the number of disjoint-field pairs minus the number method pairs accessing at least one common field.
+If there are more common-field pairs than disjoint-field pairs, the metric value is 0.

 All metric values are aggregated over all 101 implementations, and so you'll also get a ranking of the 10 most complex classes in the complete 101 corpus concerning each metric.

+### Simple UML Class Diagrams

 Furthermore, for each 101 implementation, a **UML-alike diagram** is generated showing all classes and interfaces including generalization, implementation,